 If the output is pre-biased to a voltage above the expected value, as shown in Figure 4, then neither MOSFET will turn on until the ramp control voltage (V{RC}) is above the reference voltage (V{REF}).
 Then, the high-side MOSFET starts switching, forcing the output to follow the V{RC} ramp.
-Once the feedback voltage is above 90 percent of the reference voltage, the low-side MOSFET will begin switching.
+Once theSoft-Start has completed, the low-side MOSFET will begin switching.